 - Academic Calendar

-- Schedule of Courses
+- · Schedule of Courses

 - Undergraduate College Catalog including all student policies listed therein

-If students have any questions about a particular policy or procedure, they should contact the Assistant Dean, Student Support Services, at 215-670-9423 or via email at info@peirce.edu.
+If students have any questions about a particular policy or procedure, they should contact the Associate Dean, Student Support Services, at 215-670-9423 or via email at info@peirce.edu.
 We are here to help.
 Any changes in a student's educational schedule could have an effect on his or her academic or financial status.
 It is the student's responsibility to follow the appropriate academic policies and procedures when making or adjusting educational plans.

-Students should contact their Academic Advisor and Financial Aid Specialist before making any decisions about their studies at the College.
+Students should contact their Academic Advisor and the Office of Student Financial Services before making any decisions about their studies at the College.